mactul/discordslashcommands/README.md

 But we can imagine that the help command can takes arguments, to print parts of help for example.\
 We will add an argument, name category, it represents the part of the help that we want print.\
 This argument has several predefined values.\
-3 for example, an help for premium, for moderation and for music
+3 for example, an help for premium, moderation and music

 We need to add an argument (an option), with a name, a description and predefined values